-Logistics company redesigns IT systems
+Logistics company redesigns IT system with automation

 XPO Logistics is a third-party provider of end-to-end goods management services around the globe.
 Its workforce of more than 88,000 operates in 34 countries, making it one of the 10 largest transportation and logistics service providers in the world.

 XPO has a global team of more than 1,500 IT professionals focused on ways to serve its customers better and continuously invests in technology improvements.
-It’s existing IT system, however, was built around three mainframe-based subsystems that had high maintenance costs and poor extensibility.
+Its existing IT system, however, was built around three mainframe-based subsystems that had high maintenance costs and poor extensibility.
 The organization wanted to redesign its IT system in a way that would replace all three existing mainframe subsystems with a Java/Oracle-based distributed computing platform, and it turned to PK for help.

 The company’s system processes millions of records daily.
-With more than 50,000 clients, many of which have time- and service-critical shipments, the organization could not risk slow responses, system down time, technical glitches or data loss during the transition to the new platform.
+With more than 50,000 clients, many of which have time- and service-critical shipments, the organization could not risk slow responses, system downtime, technical glitches or data loss during the transition to the new platform.
 All three subsystems would need thorough testing to ensure that they could handle the workload, remain highly available and process records correctly from end-to-end.

 PK was brought in to help design and execute the performance test strategy.
 The team needed to ensure that the back-end code of applications met or exceeded the performance capabilities of the existing production environment.
 Each subsystem would be built on six servers.